 To be eligible, you must meet the requirements stated in the IDRC Research Awards 2017 Call for applications Web page.

 Candidates should have the following qualifications:

-- Minimum of a master’s degree in social sciences, media studies, development studies, or technical fields such as engineering or computer/information science; and
+- Minimum of a Master’s degree in social sciences, media studies, development studies or technical fields such as engineering or computer/information science;

 - Experience working in a development organization and/or conducting research or working in a developing country is an asset.